OpenDataServices/os4d/docs/patterns/documentation.md

 ### Problem

-There should be a [revision process](component-revision-process) for substantial changes to a standard, that require a new Major/minor release (see [Semantic Versioning](pattern-semver).
+There should be a [revision process](section-revision-process) for substantial changes to a standard, that require a new Major/minor release (see [Semantic Versioning](pattern-semver)).
 However, we also want to make minor fixes as part of a "patch" release.

 ### Solution